pretix/pretix-docs/docs/guides/widget.md

 </noscript>

 You can embed the pretix Button just like the pretix Widget.
-In order to add the pretix Button to your website, add the CSS and JavaScript resources as described in the [introduction](widget.md)
+In order to add the pretix Button to your website, add the CSS and JavaScript resources as described under ["How to"](widget.md#how-to)
 Then, instead of the `pretix-widget` tag, use the `pretix-button` tag:

 ```